MicrosoftDocs/msteams-docs/msteams-platform/resources/design/framework/submitting.md

 This icon should be 192 x 192 pixels.
 Your icon can be any color (or colors), but the background should be your branded accent color.
 It should also have some padding surrounding the icon to accommodate the hexagonal cropping for the bot version of the icon.
 Place your logo inside a safe region of 96 x 96 pixels.

 #### White icon on transparent background
 This icon should be 32 x 32 pixels.
-The icon must be white on a transparent background, and must contain no other colors.
-There should be no extra padding surrounding your icon.
+It must be white on a transparent background, with no extra padding and no other colors.
+Avoid using words or letters in the icon—they’ll be so small that they probably won’t be legible.
+If you need to include letters, don’t use more than three.

 ![Icon showcase](~/assets/images/framework/framework_submit_icon.png)